 This alternative was rated HIGH for the extent to which it would restore, replace, or enhance the natural resources that were injured since habitat similar to what was injured would be created.
 It was rated MEDIUM for proximity to injured resources since it is separated from Flint Pond by Kendall Road.
 It was rated LOW for cost-effectiveness because the effort, including the preliminary testing, would be costly and potentially only a small area of wetland would be created.
 It was rated HIGH for the extent that it would enhance public use because once the property was acquired it would be open for public use.
 It was rated MEDIUM for environmental benefit to the public because it would create similar habitat to what was injured but possibly only a small area.
 It was rated HIGH for continued public involvement since the property would be open for public use.
-It was rated be property would be use a lot more needs to be known about the water table, and the landowner appears to be unwilling to sell.
+It was rated LOW for the extent to which the project would be successful because a lot more needs to be known about the water table, and the landowner appears to be unwilling to sell.
 Compliance with applicable laws would be expected to be high.